JGI-Bioinformatics/axolotl/README.md

 ```

-#Local Terminal
+On Local Terminal
 ```
 echo <master_node> | xargs -I {} ssh -N -L localhost:8888:{}:8888 -L localhost:4040:{}:4040 -L localhost:18080:{}:18080 -L localhost:8080:{}:8080 <your_HPC_username>
 ```

-#On Web Browser
+On Web Browser
-#For Python Notebook go to localhost:8888
+For Python Notebook go to localhost:8888
-#For History Server go to localhost:18080
+For History Server go to localhost:18080
-#For Spark UI go to localhost:4040
+For Spark UI go to localhost:4040
-#For Executor go to localhost:8080
+For Executor go to localhost:8080